sweet-research-group/sweet-research-group.github.io/team/index.md

 My name is Alex Lien, and I am from Pittston, PA.
 I am on the pre-medical track, pursuing a dual degree in Biology and HMS.
 I am excited to work with the local population and other lab staff to help people with mobility issues.

-Chair of Student Development | Lab Committee
+Chair of Student Development, Lab Committee

 Joined lab since Fall 2025